Should you learn Japanese or Korean language?

 2. Number of speakers & where is it spoken?

-Over 125 million people worldwide speak Japanese, of which nearly 124 million are native speakers.
+More than 125 million people worldwide speak Japanese, of whom nearly 124 million are native speakers.
 It is the eighth most spoken mother tongue.
 This makes Japanese helpful to study.

 Most Japanese speakers live in Japan, where it is the official language.
-There are also sizeable speakers in the USA, Brazil, China, South Korea, etc.
+There are also sizable populations in the USA, Brazil, China, South Korea, and other countries.

 Korean is primarily spoken in North Korea and South Korea.
 With over 82 million speakers, it is the official language of two countries.